Goodbye, Essex Street Market…again.

 Rickety, weighted down push carts, serving everything from apples to dried fish and pickles, jammed travel to a standstill on New York City’s Lower East Side.
 It’s 1940, and Mayor Fiorello La Guardia does something about it.
 He creates an urban shopping mall, the Essex Street Market, a solution that lasts nearly 80 years.

-Decades after push carts and hoop skirts left the scene, the Essex Street Market served an evolving crowd of residents on the corner of Delancey Street.
+Push carts and hoop skirts left the scene.
+The Essex Street Market still served an evolving crowd of residents on the corner of Delancey Street.

 The people changed as European immigrant families established in the Lower East Side found their social footing in a fast expanding New York, moving uptown and out to New Jersey and Long Island.

 Another group in search of the American Dream always followed.

 No matter who came next, vendors filled the available space with fresh, inexpensive products for sale.

 Essex Farms weaves through the market on the last weekend, still fully stock, providing a network for other vendors, even a single chair barber shop.

 Essex Olive & Spice caters to the healthy Mediterranean diet.